 If this is true, then the next logical step after e-bikes is LEVs.
 While some luxury LEVs can cost upwards of $12,000, others can be purchased for as little as $2,000.
 An entry-level gasoline-powered automobile, on the other hand, costs about $5,000.

-Many Chinese residents who had wanted to take the leap into personal transportation but desired something with a more space or that can carry multiple passengers have found that LEVs fulfill their needs perfectly.
+Many Chinese residents who had wanted to take the leap into personal transportation vehicles, but desired something with more space or that can carry multiple passengers have found that low-speed electric vehicles fulfil their needs perfectly.
 Many have even reported that they have no future plans to buy a traditional automobile.

 In smaller cities, the benefits of LEVs are beginning to be noticed and appreciated.
 Most people work well within the maximum range of LEVs, and they are perfect for visiting friends and relatives or stopping by the market.
 These vehicles are also very maneuverable and can easily get through tight spaces in heavy traffic.
 In addition, LEVs provide a solution to the lack of parking in many of China’s cities.

-As e-commerce becomes increasingly popular, delivery services are becoming busier than ever, and LEVs have been enlisted as an affordable and eco-friendly means for meeting this demand.
+As e-commerce becomes increasingly popular, delivery services are becoming busier than ever, and low-speed electric vehicles have been enlisted as an affordable and eco-friendly means for meeting this demand.
 In fact, at least, one study has found that if all diesel-powered delivery vehicles were replaced with LEVs, carbon emissions and traffic would both be greatly reduced.